bharath12b5/mvn-linux/Building-PostgreSQL-9.4-on-RHEL6.md

                     libxslt-devel pam-devel libuuid-devel openldap-devel \
                     openjade opensp docbook-dtds docbook-style-dsssl

-   Note that you will need to [configure the RHEL 6 Optional repository](../Adding RHEL Optional and Supplementary Repositories) for YUM to find some of the above packages.

 3. Rebuild the binary RPM from the source RPM:

         rpmbuild --rebuild postgresql94-9.4.4-1PGDG.rhel6.src.rpm